-You can indicate here for which post types you want to activate Beaver Builder.
-By default, only pages are activated, but if you want to use Beaver Builder for posts as well, you can check it here to enable it.
+You can indicate here which post types you want to activate Beaver Builder.
+By default, only pages are activated, but if you’re going to use Beaver Builder for posts as well, you can check it here to enable it.

 Furthermore, you may see more different post types here.
 This depends on the plugins you have installed and the theme you are using.

 If you want to change certain things at a later time, you can always go to the settings of Beaver Builder by going to “Settings -> Beaver Builder” in the menu in the admin area.

 So much for the first small steps with Beaver Builder.
 Now that this plugin is installed, we can install the Astra theme and pick a free template that works well with Beaver Builder.

 Install Astra Theme

 In WordPress, you use themes to customize the design of your website.
 We are going to use the free Astra WordPress theme to build a website.

 Once on the Astra theme website, you can click on the “Download now” button.